 When reading about Little Lies online, I am afraid some readers will call it “chick-lit”.
 Because it deals with mothers, schools, children and domestic issues.
 This is a book written by a woman, about issues that society classifies as women’s issues and that deal with the private and domestic spheres of any family: laundry, food, clothes, image, schedules.
 So, Little Lies definitely belongs to the recent and very popular subgenre of ‘domestic crime’ or ‘domestic suspense’.
 I am very pleased that these stories have now room in our shelves and in readers’ minds.
 Sarah Weinman recently compiled short stories from the 1950’s written by women and belonging to the so-called domestic crime or domestic-suspense in Troubled Daughters, Twisted Wives, so the ideas are nothing Gillian Flynn invented for Gone Girl.
 However, I am afraid there will still be those who will quickly discard Little Lies as a ‘chick-lit’ for its setting and its characters.
 I can only say, their loss.

 As you can imagine, Little Lies is a win-win at women’s representation.
-Pirriwee school is actually a fancy, upper middle-class school, so Liane Moriarty focused specifically on the problems women belonging to this social class have.
-One of them is image: there is constant talking about diets, exercise and fashion and how all the mothers do their best to look as if they were just out of a runaway show when they are actually exhausted and have a million other worries troubling them.
+Pirriwee school is actually a fancy, upper-middle-class school, so Liane Moriarty focused specifically on the problems women belonging to this social class have.
+One of them is a personal image: they constantly talk about diets, exercise and fashion and how all the mothers do their best to look as if they were just out of a runaway show when they are actually exhausted and have a million other worries troubling them.
 Women who are mothers cannot content themselves with being mothers, housewives (even if they work outside the house) and themselves, but they also have to be fashionable mothers.
-In this environment it was also easy to portray the famous “Mommy Wars” between stay-at-home mothers and the so-called “working mothers”.
+In this environment, it was also easy to portray the famous “Mommy Wars” between stay-at-home mothers and the so-called “working mothers”.
 Moriarty then shows that everything is constructed and that society has a list of what a mother has to be and what not and how this pressure affects some women and is just another worry to their already busy lives.
-The book really deconstructs the issue of properness: what is proper of a good mother, of a good wife, of upper-middle class, of good friends, of fashionable women etc. However, I had one little problem with the book and that was its whiteness, but, again, taking into account the setting, one can only deduce that social class and race go tightly hand in hand and Liane Moriarty covertly denounces that.
+The book really deconstructs the issue of properness: what is proper of a good mother, of a good wife, or upper-middle class, of good friends, of fashionable women etc. However, I had one little problem with the book and that was its whiteness, but, again, taking into account the setting, one can only deduce that social class and race go tightly hand in hand and Liane Moriarty covertly denounces that.

 So, I would recommend Little Lies by Liane Moriarty to everybody.
 I was about to lose interest in reading for a few days when I decided to give the book I try and it did wonders.
 Do not let the cover (which I think is beautiful!) or the back description hold you back.
 Little Lies is a great crime fiction novel.
 Actually, it is my first and only 5* review this summer.
 Not convinced yet?
 Check out these two other fantastic reviews: